-- Preview Email Newsletter

 *

 Simonson recently led a study that showed how probiotics can potentially be helpful in maintaining oxygen levels at high altitude.
 The study included 17 sea-level residents visiting the University of California's White Mountain Research Station, located in Inyo County at 12,740 feet.
-Volunteers spent varying amounts of more PR
+Volunteers spent varying amounts of time at elevation while researchers studied their more PR

 SUNY Launches Research Connect Portal (10)